Capital Planning and Projects

-The long legislative process that leads to state capital budget funding begins now, in fall 2019.
-Over the next 10 months, CWU must identify and articulate to state policymakers what facilities must be remodeled or added to our campuses in order to meet the emerging needs of students, faculty, and staff.
+The long legislative process that leads to state capital budget funding begins now, in summer 2021.
+Over the next year, CWU must identify and articulate to state policymakers what facilities must be remodeled or added to our campuses to meet the emerging needs of students, faculty, and staff.
 You are invited to participate in that process.

-CWU already has two on-going high priority major capital projects, by virtue of our success with previous capital budget processes.
+CWU already has three on-going high priority major capital projects, by virtue of our success with previous capital budget processes.

 - The Health Education project will renovate and add to Nicholson Pavilion.
 This project received design funding this biennium; we will request construction funding for the 2021-2023 biennium.